Side Hustle Income

 There’s also small businesses in need of papers and other items digitized, but they haven’t found the time to do it.

-That’s where you can come in.
+That’s where this side hustle idea comes in.
 You can create and organize their digital footprint — and earn a side hustle income.

 How to get started: All you need is a portable scanner, a computer and an external hard drive.